Are you ready for the AI-powered future?

 About the Instructor

-Shea Brown is the founder and CEO of BABL AI, a research consultancy that focuses on the ethical use and development of artificial intelligence.
-His research addresses algorithm auditing and bias in machine learning, and he serves as a ForHumanity Fellow that sets standards for the organizational governance of artificial intelligence.
+Dr. Shea Brown, CEO and Founder of BABL AI: Shea is an internationally recognized leader in AI and algorithm auditing, bias in machine learning, and AI governance.
+He has testified and advised on numerous AI regulations in the US and EU.
+He is a Fellow at ForHumanity, a non-profit working to set standards for algorithm auditing and organizational governance of artificial intelligence.
+He is also a founding member of the International Association of Algorithmic Auditors, a community of practice that aims to advance and organize the algorithmic auditing profession, promote AI auditing standards, certify best practices and contribute to the emergence of Responsible AI.
 He has a PhD in Astrophysics from the University of Minnesota and is currently a faculty member in the Department of Physics & Astronomy at the University of Iowa, where he has been recognized for his teaching excellence from the College of Liberal Arts & Sciences.

 Choose a Pricing Option